CatLuvrHass/CatLuvrHass/README.md

-### Hi there 👋
+### Hi there 👋 My name is Hassan Albujasim.
+A developer based in Dublin, Ireland.
+Currenctly working at Guidewire Software

-- 🔭 I’m currently working on ... finding the right opportunity, my next step :rocket:
+- 🔭 I’m currently working on ...
+Marathon training for Irish Life Dublin marathon 2023
 - 🌱 I’m currently learning ...
 Cloud computing.
 - 🤔 I’m curious about ... what makes a great Engineer?
 - 💬 Ask me about ...
 Anything